 This bill amends existing administrative procedure laws in Wyoming to enhance the notice and analysis requirements for major rules proposed by state agencies.
 It introduces a new subparagraph (M) in W.S.
 16-3-103(a)(i), which mandates that agencies provide a statement indicating whether the proposed rules are classified as major rules, along with a justification for the need for such rules and any additional information necessary for regulatory analysis.
-Additionally, the bill requires the state registrar of rules to establish a format for agencies to clearly indicate changes to existing rules, ensuring transparency in the rulemaking process.
+Additionally, the state registrar of rules is tasked with prescribing a format for agencies to clearly indicate changes in proposed rules, ensuring transparency in the rulemaking process.

 Statutes affected: Draft 26LSO-0106: 16-3-103, 28-9-109